Royal Flight of Oman

-The Royal Flight of Oman (RFO) is the VIP air transport capability embedded within the Sultan of Oman's Royal Household.the Royal Flight is a non-military organisation and part of the Diwan of Royal Court Affairs; it is not part of the Royal Guard of Oman.
+The Royal Flight of Oman (RFO) is the VIP air transport capability embedded within the Sultan of Oman's Royal Household.
+The Royal Flight is not a military organisation, but rather part of the Diwan of Royal Court Affairs; it is not part of the Royal Guard of Oman.

 The RFO was formed in 1974 and started with a few fixed wing aircraft, rotary wing aircraft were added in 1975.

 The RFO has its own staff housing and welfare complex (including a club and an international school) on Al Matar Street near Muscat International Airport.

 Bases

 The RFO has one permanent operating base and a secondary base: